 To be specific, not all gemstones are making the cut for a piece that can bear everyday wear.
-Precious and premium gemstones such as Rubies, Sapphires and Emeralds (all three of which are a part of Victoria Beckham’s sought-after 15 engagement ring collection, more on that ahead) are the gemstone players you really want to keep your eyes, and hands on.
+Precious and premium gemstones such as Rubies, Sapphires and Emeralds (all three of which are a part of Victoria Beckham’s sought-after 15 engagement ring collection) are the gemstone players you really want to keep your eyes, and hands on.

 Here are 5 reasons why it’s time for you to make a jump on gems: